Donaustadt: Population

-Population development

 The district area, of Donaustadt, had the largest population growth of all districts in Vienna.
 Due to the large size of today's district area and the history of horticultural or agricultural, large areas for a progressive urbanization are available.
 The protection of the forested Lobau section, a large share of the district land area, has limited the level of urbanization at the same time.
 Even before incorporation, the autonomous communities still had very high growth rates.
 Between 1869 and the year 1910, the population had already increased 8-fold.
 Up to 1939 the strong growth had continued, doubling again.
 After a stagnation in the 1940s and 1950s, high growth recommenced in the 1960s, which until now, is among the highest of all municipal districts.
 Donaustadt reached a high growth rate, in 2006, with a population of 148,980 people, making it the district with the second largest population.
 Nevertheless, the district is still relatively sparsely populated.
 With 1,420 inhabitants per square kilometer (2005), only the district Hietzing was more sparsely populated.